-The rest of this paper is organized as follows.
-In~\cref{sec:motivation,sec:background}, we motivate this work by discussing trends and related work in SR system design, and the differential equation paradigm on which our model is based.
-In~\cref{sec:method} we develop our model.
-In~\cref{sec:exp-defs} we define the experiments to evaluate our model and test its limits across multiple spatial object distributions, scales, and densities.
-Our results in~\cref{sec:results} show that our model provides accurate predictions across block distributions, scales, and densities, including some in which the swarm itself is exhibiting non-linear behaviors, showing its broad utility in future SR system design.

-\section{Motivation and Related Work}
+\section{Motivation and related work}

-Many SR systems have been designed around imitating natural systems exactly, and use heuristic decision making~\cite{Castello2016} rather than combining natural principles with a strong mathematical grounding~\cite{Talamali2020}.
+Many SR systems have been designed around imitating natural systems, and use heuristic decision making~\citep{Castello2016} rather than combining natural principles with a strong mathematical grounding~\citep{Talamali2020}.
 Nevertheless, heuristic approaches to swarm control have been effective for robots that operate with incomplete information and limited computing power.
-As a result, SR researchers average large numbers of simulation runs to obtain empirical insights into real-world problems~\cite{Harwell2019a} to develop accurate models of swarm behavior.
-The emphasis on empirical rather than rigorous mathematical models has been the chief impediment to a wider use of SR systems.
+SR researchers taking this approach average large numbers of simulation runs to develop more accurate models of swarm behavior and obtain empirical insights into real-world problems~\citep{Harwell2019a}.
+The emphasis on empirical rather than mathematical models has been a chief impediment to a wider use of SR systems~\citep{Lerman2004a}.
 Systematically varying individual agent parameters to study their effect on collective swarm behavior is impractical, even in simulation.
 Mathematical characterization of collective swarm behavior is more difficult, but provides the means to precisely predict it \emph{a priori}---\emph{without} the need of repetitive experiments.